alwell/NorthernLine/index.md

 # The Northern Line to High Reality via Bank

+NO LONGER PUBLISHED

-This book is published on May 18th 2019.
+This book was published on May 18th 2019.

 ![Tooting Broadway](bec.jpeg)

-50 Tube stations on the Northern Line photographed at dusk and dawn.
+50 Tube stations on the Northern Line were photographed at dusk and dawn.
 Transport for London staff have placed some enlightening quotes at the entrance to some of the stations.
 This book shares the photographer's reflection on 51 quotes and links to resources, to progress the reader to a 'higher dream', a 'high' reality.

 ![Quote](buddha.jpg)